 What to Do Now?

-The new rules are effective immediately, and provide yet another avenue for companies to offer and sell their shares in the public markets.
+These amendments to the NYSE Listed Company Manual and the NYSE Rules are effective now, providing yet another avenue for companies to offer and sell their shares in the public markets.
 While the number of companies able to undertake a direct listing may remain limited due to, among other things, the NYSE's initial listing requirements (including the requirement that companies must have at least 400 round-lot holders), the ability for companies to raise capital in primary direct listings will likely result in more companies considering this pathway to going public.